paolocaminiti/incremental-dom-jsonml/README.md

 - All following items in the array are children of the element: arrays again for elements, everything else as text nodes.

 ##### Specific to this library
-- *the head of the array* accepts css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
+The *head of the array* accepts css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.

-- *{ _key: uniqueKey, ... }* attribute assigns an Incremental DOM key to the element.
+*{ _key: uniqueKey, ... }* attribute assigns an Incremental DOM key to the element.

-- children positions containing falsy values are just ignored, this simplifies composition by allowing fragment functions to return undefined.
+Children positions containing falsy values are just ignored, this simplifies composition by allowing fragment functions to return undefined.

-- only on attributes object can be found at position 1 of the element's array, this differs from standard jsonml where multiple attributes objects can be scattered anywhere after the head.
+Only one attributes object at position 1 of the element's array is allowed.
+This is the only incompatibility with standard jsonml where multiple attributes objects can be scattered anywhere after the head (implementing this with Incremental DOM would be a performance hit on long child lists, and frankly i never found a real need for it).

-##### Where is "shouldComponentUpdate"?
+##### Where is *shouldComponentUpdate*?
 *{ _skip: true }* on an element will tell Incremental DOM to skip diffing it's descendants and resume traversal.
-This effectively let's you treat an element as a "component" root that doesn't need any update (see primer6 demo for possible usage).
+This effectively let's you treat an element as a "component" root that doesn't need any update.
+Note that a _key is needed for _skip to work properly.
+(See primer6 demo for possible usage).

 ##### Advanced tricks
 Style attribute can be assigned both as a string or an object, [an object being mapped directly to style properties](http://google.github.io/incremental-dom/#rendering-dom/applying-styles).